 After the shrimp were trained, they could distinguish between the distinct colors.
 But when they were offered colors which were closer together on the color spectrum, like red and yellow or red and orange, the shrimp had trouble distinguishing the different colors and got confused.
 The head researcher of the project, Hanne Theon, said, “We tested their ability to discriminate between colors that differ a lot, such as red and blue, and then changed colors that were closer and closer together along the spectrum – red-green, red-yellow, red-orange – and noted when they started making mistakes.”

 As the testing continued, the shrimp could discriminate between the wavelengths they were trained at and another color which fell 50 to 100 nanometers up or down the color spectrum.
 Once the testing had reached the point where the wavelengths were reduced to 12-25 nanometers, the shrimp were no longer able to tell them apart.

 The authors of the study say that if the shrimps’ eyes worked in the same fashion as a human eye, it would have allowed the shrimp to distinguish between two colors with wavelengths as close as 1-5 nanometers.
-But the shrimp’s photoreceptors work in a different way.
-They seem to pick up a specific color, identifying it with a vision system that is less sensitive than the human eye which relies heavily on brain power to discriminate between the different colors.
+But the shrimp’s photoreceptors work in a different way, which is why it sees colors differently.
+A shrimp seems to pick up a specific color, identifying it with a vision system that is less sensitive than the human eye which relies heavily on brain power to discriminate between the different colors.

 According to Ray Caldwell, a behavioral ecologist at the University of California, Berkeley, this way of seeing without relying heavily on brain powered comparisons is what give the predatory shrimp a speed advantage in distinguishing between different colored prey.